santymouni/splash/docs/scripting-ref.rst

         return result
     end

-Example 3 - in this case the callback can be interrupted.
+Example 3 - in this case the passed function can be interrupted.

 .. code-block:: lua